ecabigting/cabzcommerce/documentation/api/setup.md

     "DbName":"cabzcommercedb"
   }
 ```
 You might notice from the `DBSettings` class that there is another property called `Password`.
-For security purposes it is not part of the `appsettings,json`.
+For security purposes it is not part of the `appsettings.json`.

 To setup your database password to be use by the api.
 You need to set it as an environmental variable in your local machine or set it as a user secret.